sanoojes/Spicetify-Lucid/README.md

+# Docs are outdated and needs update !

 ## 🎨 Spicetify Lucid Theme

 **Lucid is a Spicetify theme that blends a clean, modern aesthetic with a touch of dynamism and customization, creating a unique and personalized Spotify experience.**